 - This also provides you with the freedom and flexibility to experiment with your voice to improve your delivery and get the best vocal takes possible.

 - Recording at someone else’s studio can also make you quite nervous especially your first studio session which can negatively affect your performance.
-And to be quite honest, not all studios have good vibes and there is no place like your own.
+And to be quite honest, not all studios have good vibes and there is no place like home.

 - Also, the experience gained by recording in your own studio will make you more confident and comfortable if you decide to record in someone else’s studio later on.